auctoyahcallamitty/telegram_utilities/README.md

 This application can be used to manage telegram accounts and create new telegram accounts.

 ## Features
+1. Create telegram accounts
-1. Change account name/username/bio
+2. Change account name/username/bio
-2. Change account profile picture
+3. Change account profile picture
-3. Use proxies when creating accounts to avoid getting banned
+4. Use proxies when creating accounts to avoid getting banned

 This can be used on windows.
 If you need to run this on a mac or a Linux please contact me before buying.
 If you have your specific requirements I can make the modifications according to that.